matheuscscp/pimenta-judge/README.md

 ```

 ## Creating and starting a contest
-Choose an available port, for example, 8000, and:
+Choose an available port, like 8000, and:
 ```bash
 $ pjudge install contest_name
 $ cd contest_name